zammad/zammad-documentation/appendix/single-sign-on.rst

    And did you make sure to register the SPN (with ``ktpass``) and generate your keytab (with ``ktutil``)
    *after changing your password?*

+“failed when verifying KDC” and “failed to verify krb5 credentials: Decrypt integrity check failed” Ensure ``KrbServiceName`` is the correct ServiceName provided via setspn.

+   Ensure your Active Directory supports the encryption method configured.

+   If all above is correct and the rest of FAQ also is ensured, make sure your client does not cache the results.
+   ``klist purge`` clears the clients cache - a reboot of your client would do too.